 The governor is focused on four cornerstones to strengthen Utah’s economy: education, jobs, energy, and self-determination.
-As a result, Utah has become a premier destination for business, jobs, and an unsurpassed quality of life.
+As a result, Utah has become a premier destination for business, jobs and outdoor enthusiasts, and provides an unsurpassed quality of life.

 As Utah’s 17th governor, he took the oath of office on August 11, 2009.
 Prior to becoming the state’s chief executive, Governor Herbert served as lieutenant governor for five years.
 He is the past chair of the Western Governors Association and National Governors Association.

 Governor Herbert and his wife, Jeanette, are the proud parents of six children and 16 grandchildren.